flexera-public/policy_templates/security/aws/loadbalancer_internet_facing/README.md

-# Check for internet-facing ELBs & ALBs
+# AWS Internet-facing ELBs & ALBs

 ## What it does